 God’s faithfulness comes down to the fact that God keeps His promises.
 Do a search on God’s promises in the Bible, and you will be overwhelmed by its theme.
 One example in the Bible of God’s faithfulness is Abraham.

-God promises Abraham that through his line all the earth would be blessed and instructs him to leave where he was and go to a place He would tell him.
+God promises Abraham (Genesis 17) that he would be the father of many nations, that through his line all the earth would be blessed, and instructs him to leave where he was and go to a place He would tell him.
 That place became known as the Promised Land.

 In the same way, God is faithful to us because He stays true to His promises.
 God always holds up His end of the deal.
 “The Lord is not slow to fulfill his promise as some count slowness, but is patient toward you, not wishing that any should perish, but that all should reach repentance” (2 Peter 3:9).

 This passage shows that God has faith in us, but we must return the faith to Him.
 “And without faith it is impossible to please him, for whoever would draw near to God must believe that he exists and that he rewards those who seek him” (Hebrews 11:6).

 You also might like: 60+ Bible Verses for Faith in Hard Times

 Examples of God’s faithfulness to His servants in the Bible